pry/pry-exception_explorer/README.md

 _Enter the context of exceptions_

-**Please note, this is a first release for pry-exception_explorer and as such it may still have teething problems.
-If you encounter any quirks or crashes please [file an issue](https://github.com/pry/pry-exception_explorer/issues)**

 `pry-exception_explorer` is an interactive error console for MRI Ruby 1.9.2+ inspired by the [Hammertime](https://github.com/avdi/hammertime) gem, which was in turn inspired by consoles found in the Lisp and Smalltalk environments. `pry-exception_explorer` is a plugin for the [Pry REPL](http://pry.github.com).